EvgenyKashin/backbone/README.md

-## Backbone for PyTorch train loop
+## Backbone for PyTorch training loop
 Work in progress

 ### SRM